If you’re wanting to learn more about Texas-style smoked beef brisket, you’re in the right place!

 Note >> You can skip this step.
 Letting your brisket smoke low and slow for the entirety is a great way to get great-tasting beef.
 If you’re in a time crunch, however, go ahead and wrap it.

 Around 160 degrees, you’ll experience “the brisket stall.”

-This is where the internal temperature of the brisket will stall out around 160 degrees.
+This is where the internal temperature of the brisket will stall out at around 160 degrees.

 At this point, we strongly advise wrapping your brisket in butcher paper or aluminum foil.

 You can gauge the bark level at this point.
 If you want it darker, keep it unwrapped longer.
 If it looks good, wrap it up.

 After wrapping, put it back on the smoker and raise the temperature to 275 degrees.